How to be tax efficient and save money

 The first £1,000 that you earn from selling stuff on eBay, Gumtree or money you make from blogging is now tax free.
 Once you exceed this limit however you will be required to pay income tax.
 Similarly the first £1,000 that you earn from renting out a room from your property is also tax free.

 There is also a tax break for married couples or civil partners born after 6 April 1935 that allows a partner who is earning less than £11,850 to transfer up to £1,910 of their personal allowance to the higher earning partner.
 Couples born before 6 April 1935 are entitled to a Married Couples Allowance instead.

-Tax If you are a higher rate taxpayer then if you make a donation to a charity through Gift Aid the charity can claim 25p for every £1 you donate back from the government.
+Higher rate taxpayers who make donations to charity through Gift Aid can claim back 25p for every £1 they donate.
+This money is claimed back from the government through your self assessment return.
 Higher rate taxpayers can claim the difference between the basic rate on the donation on their self assessment return.
-If you donate than 10% of your estate to charity then this will reduce your Inheritance Tax rate.
+Those who donate than 10% of their estate to charity are therefore able to significantly reduce their Inheritance Tax rate.